Perinatal Depression: When Depression Happens During Pregnancy

 You may have heard of postpartum depression, which is depression that occurs after childbirth.
 But depression can also occur during pregnancy.

-This condition, called perinatal depression, affects up to one in seven women.
+This condition, called perinatal depression, or prenatal depression, affects up to one in seven women.
 Doctors are now starting to screen pregnant patients for perinatal depression.

 Perinatal depression is one of many pregnancy conditions.
 And just as you would seek treatment for conditions such as gestational diabetes, it's also important to talk to your doctor about available treatments for depression.
 The right care can help you have a smoother pregnancy and give your baby the best start in life.